Hiatus Leaves

 Amortized hiatus employees pay for 12 full months of benefits during the months they are working.
 These additional amounts of premium are added to their regular amounts of premium each pay period:

-New Hires, starting in a hiatus eligible position in the middle of a calendar year, will need to follow the instructions in the "NON-AMORTIZED IN 2023" information below.
-All other hiatus eligible employees should follow the instructions below, based on their decision last November on whether they chose to amortize or not-amortize for calendar year 2023.
+New Hires, starting in a hiatus eligible position in the middle of a calendar year, will need to follow the instructions in the "NON-AMORTIZED" information below.
+All other hiatus eligible employees should follow the instructions below, based on their decision last November on whether they chose to amortize or not-amortize for the current calendar year.

 What to Expect